m-azra3l/StringComparer/README.md

     dotnet run
     ```

 Simply enter text in both input boxes and click the "Compare" button.
-The number differences between the two texts will be displayed will be shown in a label.
+The number of differences between the two texts will be displayed will be shown in a label.

 ## Requirements